hyperledger/fabric/docs/source/create_channel/create_channel_test_net.md

 [channelCmd] update -> INFO 002 Successfully submitted channel update
 ```

 We can also set the peer from `Org2` to be an anchor peer.
 Because we are going through the process a second time, we will go through the steps more quickly.
-Set the environment variables to operate the `peer` CLI as the `Org2` admin:
+Set the environment variables to operate the CLI as the `Org2` admin:
 ```
 export CORE_PEER_LOCALMSPID=Org2MSP
 export CORE_PEER_TLS_ROOTCERT_FILE=${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt